What Is Insolvency and How Does It Work?

 What’s the Difference Between Insolvency and Illiquidity?

-When comparing insolvency vs illiquidity, there are a lot of similarities.
+When defining insolvency vs illiquidity, there are a lot of similarities.
 Both are terms used to describe a business that is dealing with cash flow problems or operational inefficiencies.
 However, there are major differences, too.

 Insolvency vs Bankruptcy

-Someone who has filed for bankruptcy has determined that they have no other options to pay off their debt.
+Someone who has filed for business bankruptcy has determined that they have no other options to pay off their debt.
 The court will then determine if they have any assets that they can sell.
 Proceeds from the sale are given to creditors, and debts are discharged.

-Bankruptcy can have a big effect on a debtor’s financial record, however, particularly their credit scores.
+Bankruptcy can have a big effect on a debtor’s financial record, however — particularly their credit scores.
 Businesses that file for bankruptcy may have difficulty getting approved for many types of business loans during the period that the bankruptcy remains on their credit reports.

 Recovering From Insolvency